 There are two basic methods that can be used for pre-sighting your scope.
 Method one is to use a Bushnell® Bore Sighter (laser, magnetic or standard).
-The use of a Bore Sighter saves time and ammunition and is the system most often used by quismiths.
+The use of a Bore Sighter saves time and ammunition and is the system most often used by gunsmiths.
+The second method is traditional bore sighting: